toggl-open-source/toggldesktop/README.md

 ### Dependencies

-You'll need these Qt (at version 5.12 or higher) modules: QtWidgets (with private headers), QtWebEngine, QtWebEngineWidgets, QtNetwork, QtDBus, QtX11Extras
+You'll need these Qt (at version 5.12 or higher) modules: QtWidgets (with private headers), QtNetwork, QtNetworkAuth, QtDBus, QtX11Extras

 If Qt is not installed from your distribution's package manager, you will need to set the `CMAKE_PREFIX_PATH` environment variable to point to the `lib/cmake` folder in the Qt version you wish to use.